Car Collector International

 Zenvo factory direct — the reference service channel

 Route all major service through Zenvo Automotive direct in Denmark or through a Zenvo-approved specialist.
-Generalist supercar workshops and non-Zenvo-mediated independent servicing are not the reference channel on a 15-car-total-build model with a bespoke twin-charged 7.0-litre GM LS7-based V8.
+Generalist supercar workshops and non-Zenvo-mediated independent servicing are not the reference channel on a 15-car-total-build model with a bespoke twin-charged 6.8-litre V8, GM-derived architecture extensively developed by Zenvo.
 Zenvo's direct factory-support ownership model is a defining feature of the car and any period of non-Zenvo-mediated service is a specific paperwork item.

 Pre-2014 chassis and the rectification programme